-A baccalaureate service will be held on the Friday evening prior to April graduation.
+A baccalaureate service will be held on Friday evening prior to April graduation.
 A baccalaureate service includes scripture readings and student testimonies and serves as the spiritual focal point of the commencement ceremonies.
 Graduating students from all programs (Degree Completion, traditional undergraduate, and graduate) are invited, but not required, to attend.

-DEGREE COMPLETION PROGRAM POLICY ON STUDENT CONDUCT
+POLICY ON STUDENT CONDUCT